tahsin2627/my-yt/README.md

 - No dependencies (except for `nano-spawn`), HTML/CSS only, no JS frameworks on client/server side
 - Host it in your home network to playback videos on all your devices

-## Why?

-- **Why not??**
-- wanted to get back my chronological feed, instead of a "algorithmically curated" one
-  - you can just go to the "Subscriptions" page if you want to see your YouTube videos in chronological order, as [gently pointed out on HN](https://news.ycombinator.com/item?id=43374730)
-- no distractions
-- no clickbait thumbnails (using `mq2` instead of `mqdefault` thumbnail, thanks @drcheap)
-- no comments
-- no related videos, or any algorithmically determined videos pushed in your face
-- no ads (in "just skip the sponsors")
-- just videos and a clean UI
-- wanted to try integrate the so much hyped AI in a personal project
-- wanted to try out `yt-dlp`
-- wanted to experiment with the HTML5 [`<track>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/track) element and [WebVTT API](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API)
-- just wanted to make this, ok?
-- I am even paying for YouTube Premium, so it's not a matter of money, but a matter of control over my attention and enhanced offline experience

 > Application runs on http://localhost:3000